 Sugar Snap Peas

 Why they’re delicious right now: I absolutely love sugar snap peas.
 They’re so sweet and I snack on raw snap peas constantly.
 To cook with them, I often blanch them (just pop them in a pot of boiling water until they turn a bright green and then put them in ice water to stop the cooking).
-Blanched peas are great in pasta dishes and salads—they taste like spring to me.
+Blanched peas are great in pasta dishes opens in a new tab and salads opens in a new tab—they taste like spring to me.

 Tools you need: Paring knife, bowl